 On the day of the interview, the hiring manager did not call.
 Two hours later, I still had not received a phone call or an e-mail from Citrix.
 I e-mailed the last HR person I talked to, told her that I had not heard from the hiring manager, and said I was no longer interested in persuing this role as a result.
 She immediately e-mailed me and explained that the hiring manager did call me BUT HE CALLED MY HOUSE.
 She said they still really wanted to interview me and asked if I would reschedule.
 She did not offer an apology.

 At this point I told her to forget it.
 This company's business is supposed to be all about empowering a virtual workforce (i.e., making it easy for people to work and collaborate remotely) yet they can't even coordinate a conference call to make an interview happen?
 Not a place where I want to work!
 This experience SUCKED and colored my impression of Citrix forever.
 I will never apply there again.

-I applied in-person and the process took a day – interviewed at Citrix Systems in September 2010.
+I applied in-person.
+The process took 1 day – interviewed at Citrix Systems (Santa Clara, CA) in December 2009.

-I applied online and the process took 2 months – interviewed at Citrix Systems in November 2009.
+I applied online.
+The process took 2+ months – interviewed at Citrix Systems (Santa Clara, CA) in October 2009.

 Two telephone interviews followed by 4-hour onsite interviews.
 Typical interivew questions were asked.
 A 30 minute skills test was given but I felt more time should have been allocated.
 I don't know how much weight the skills test was given as compared to the interviews.

 - Would you be willing to shake things up?
 Answer Question